cloudfoundry-attic/vblob/README.md

 Note that `-f config-path` is optional.
 The gateway will look for `./config.json`.

 ## Testing
-Unit tests depend on vows.
-To install fetch:

-    npm install -g vows

-To run testbasic.js, first make sure server.js is configured and running with one of the drivers, then
+To run the full set of unit tests, first make sure server.js is configured and running with one of the drivers, then

     cd test
-    vows testbasic.js --spec
+    ../node_modules/vows/bin/vows test*.js --spec

-The basic test will fail 3 of the tests when using the FS driver because this driver does not support object enumeration
+NOTE: To install vows globally, use `npm install -g vows`

 ## Manual usage with curl
 The following curl commands assume:

 - authentication is NOT enabled. (set `"auth":"disabled"` in config.json)
 - the node.js process is running on localhost and listening on port 3000.

-### Listing buckets
+### Listing all buckets

     curl http://localhost:3000 -v

-### Listing a bucket
+### Listing objects in a bucket
+(This feature is only enabled for the s3 driver)

     curl http://localhost:3000/container1 -v